China–Greece relations: Espionage

+In July 2025, Greek authorities arrested four Chinese nationals at Tanagra Air Base for taking photos of military facilities.
+In February 2026, the Hellenic National Defence General Staff announced that Greek authorities had arrested a member of the Hellenic Air Force for allegedly leaking "highly sensitive" information to China.
+The air force officer previously participated in MIM-104 Patriot modernization efforts.

 Chinese investments in Greece

 In October 2009, COSCO leased for 30 years part of the Port of Piraeus, the cargo level two years later was three times higher than before.
 COSCO has a 67% ownership stake in the Port of Piraeus.

 In 2010 a $123 million contract between Helios Plaza and BCEGI, a subsidiary of Beijing Construction Engineering Group, real estate company and construction contractor.
 Helios is developing a hotel and commercial complex for tourism in Piraeus, Athens' largest port town.
 Huawei Technologies, a Chinese telecom invested with Hellenic Telecommunications Organization.

 In March 2015 Deputy Greek Prime Minister Yannis Dragasakis and Minister of Foreign Affairs Nikos Kotzias paid an official visit to China on 25 March 2015.
-Within this context, Minister Kotzias met with the Foreign Minister of the People's Republic of China, Wang Yi.
+Within this context, Minister Kotzias met with the Foreign Minister of China, Wang Yi.